McIlroy wins Canadian Open with scorching final-round 61

 Shane Lowry and Webb Simpson tied for second at 15 under.

 Adam Hadwin, seeking to become the first Canadian winner of the event since 1954, closed with a 70 and finished sixth, 10 shots back.
-His consolation prize was a spot in the British Open at Royal Portrush in July.
+His consolation prize was a spot in the British Open.

 Graeme McDowell also earned his place in the British Open.
-The native of Portrush, Northern Ireland, guaranteed a tee time in his hometown by holing a hard-breaking 29-footer for par on the par-4 18th to shoot 68 and finish in a tie for eighth.
+The Portrush native guaranteed a tee time in his hometown by holing a hard-breaking 29-footer for par on the par-4 18th to shoot 68 and finish in a tie for eighth.

+“It had 12 feet of break on it.
+It was ridiculously tough putt to make,” McDowell said.
+“Just fancied it, I saw it, liked the way it looked, and when I saw it go in it was a huge relief.”

 This year’s Open will be the first in Northern Ireland since its only previous visit to Royal Portrush in 1951.

 A third spot was available at the British Open for a player not already eligible who finished inside the top 10, but the other top-10 finishers were exempt from qualifying.